oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/fishTailCurvature.md

 ## Summary

 To calculate the curvature for every bouts, you can add, for instance, the following parameters inside your configuration file:

+To get "a lot" of smoothing:

 "perBoutOutput": 1, "nbTailPoints": 30, "curvatureMedianFilterSmoothingWindow": 7, "smoothTailHeadEmbeded": 60, "smoothTailHeadEmbededNbOfIterations": 3, "createPandasDataFrameOfParameters": 1, "videoFPS": fpsInYourVideo, "videoPixelSize": pixelSizeInYourVideo

+To get "a small amount" of smoothing:

+"perBoutOutput": 1, "nbTailPoints": 30, "curvatureMedianFilterSmoothingWindow": 7, "smoothTailHeadEmbeded": -1, "smoothTailHeadEmbededNbOfIterations": 1, "createPandasDataFrameOfParameters": 1, "videoFPS": fpsInYourVideo, "videoPixelSize": pixelSizeInYourVideo

 You can decrease slightly "curvatureMedianFilterSmoothingWindow" if the fps in your video is low (or increase it slightly if it is very high (but this parameter should always be an odd number.